Allameh Sayyed Abul Hasan Rafiee Qazvini

-Sayyed Abul Hasan Rafiee Qazvini was an Iranian philosopher and jurist.
+Sayyed Abul Hasan Rafiee Qazvini (1890–1975) was an Iranian Islamic philosopher, and jurist.

 Early life

 Sayyed Abul Hasan Rafiee Qazvini was born in 1890 in Qazvin Province, Iran.
 His family were the relatives of Molla Khalil Qazvini.
 His father Abul Hasan Ibn Khalil Al Hosseini was also a jurist.
-The family name Rafiee was given to him from his grandfather, Ayatollah Mirza Rafie.
+The family name Rafiee was given to him from his grandfather, Ayatollah Mirza Rafiee.

 As a child, Qazvini learned literature and Arabic.
 He studied at the school of Salehiyyah of Qazvin.
 Later, he taught at the school of Sadr.
 He was the imam of the Sultani Mosque for some years.

 Teachers

 Qazvini studied under many grand teachers, including Hajj Molla Ali Taromi.
 Ayatllah Molla Ali Akbar Takestani, Sheykh Abdun Nabi Nouri, Mirza Masih Taleqani, Ayatollah Sayyed Muhammed Tonekaboni, Ayatollah Sheikh Muhammad Reza Nouri, Mirza Hasan Kermanshahi, Hajj Fazel Tehrani Shemirani, Mirza Mahmoud Qommi, Aqa Mirza Ebrahim Zanjani, Aqa Sheikh Ali Rashti, and Sheykh Abul Karim Haeri Yazdi.